Soneso/as-soroban-examples/contract_events/README.md

 ## Run the example

-To run a contract in the sandbox, you must first install the official `soroban cli` as described here: [stellar soroban cli](https://github.com/stellar/soroban-cli).
+To run a contract in the sandbox, you must first install the official [soroban-cli](https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli):

 ```sh
 cargo install --locked --version 20.0.0-rc2 soroban-cli